 Networking - NodeBalancers

-Managed cloud-based load balancing service offering high availability and horizontal scaling to any application.
+Managed cloud-based load balancing service that provides high availability and horizontal scaling to any application.

-NodeBalancers are managed load balancers as a service (LBaaS), making load balancing accessible and easy to configure on Linode’s platform.
+NodeBalancers are managed load balancers as a service (LBaaS), making load balancing accessible and easy to configure on the Linode Platform.
 They intelligently distribute incoming requests to multiple backend Compute Instances, so that there’s no single point of failure.
 This enables high availability, horizontal scaling, and A/B testing on any application hosted with Linode.

 In a typical single machine configuration, issues with the machine may cause the application to stop working as expected or become inaccessible.
 High availability solutions remove this single point of failure through combining multiple machines (redundancy), monitoring systems, and automatic failover - all of which are implemented by NodeBalancers.